-Will Brut or Prosecco work for this cocktail?
+Brut or prosecco work for this cocktail?

-Can you Make a Large Batch?
+Can you make a large batch?

 Instruct guests to pour equal parts champagne to cider into a champagne glass.
 Keep your bottle of champagne on ice, and serve your cider in a festive pitcher or mason jar.

-Love the idea of this festive bubbly cocktail, but want to sub out a few ingredients (or don’t have all of these on hand)?!
-Here are a few easy substitutions to make sure you’ll be cheersing away in no time:
+Love the idea of this festive bubbly cocktail, but want to sub out a few ingredients (or don’t have all of these on hand)?
+Here are a few easy substitutions to make sure you’ll be cheers-ing away in no time: